mihobo/Zork/README.md

 As a user,
 So that I know when the story ends,
 I want to be able to see if I have won or lost the game.

+As a user,
+So that I can have my own game account,
+I want to be able to sign up.

+As a user,
+So that I can continue my story/path,
+I want to be able to sign in.

+As a user,
+So that others cannot continue with my story/path,
+I want to be able to sign out.
 ```

 Specification